 - Sickle cell disease: donor is not eligible to donate

 If you have traveled outside of the United States, you will be asked about your travel destinations at the time of donation.
-If you have traveled to a Malaria area, you will have to wait one year until eligible to donate.
-If you immigrated from a Malaria area, you will not be eligible to donate for 3 years
+If you have traveled to a Malaria area, you will have to wait 3 months until eligible to donate.
+If you immigrated from a Malaria area, you will not be eligible to donate for 3 years.

 - Cortisone Allergy shots, Flu/Pneumonia vaccine, Hepatitis A, Tetanus, Diphtheria, Typhoid (injection/oral), and Cholera - Eligible to donate